fossasia/eventyay-tickets/doc/install/simple_docker.rst

 Simple installation using Docker
 ================================

-This guide helps you installing pretalx using a single docker container.
+This guide helps you to install pretalx using a single docker container.
 The exact details of this might change once we approach the first stable release, so be sure to check back here for major changes from time to time.

-We tested this guide on the Linux distribution **Debian 8.0** but it should work very similar on other modern distributions, especially on all systemd-based ones.
+We tested this guide on the Linux distribution **Debian 8.0** but it should work very similarly on other modern distributions, especially on all systemd-based ones.

 Prerequisites